EiadToma/yasmin/README.md

-to run the project inter type 'npm run dev' in terminal you need json-server to recive and send login / register requests.
+to run the project inter type 'npm run dev' in terminal. you need json-server to recive and send login / register requests.